-No. Commitment Indicator 2019 2020 Commitment average Average performance by domain 2 Domain 2: Drugs, supplies and equipment 2.1 Ensure uninterrupted supply of ARV drugs Number of episodes in a year when stock out of ARV drugs for more than 3 consecutive days was observed 100% 100% 100% Ensure uninterrupted supply of HIV prevention commodities Number of episodes in a year when stock out of at least one prevention product (naloxone, syringes, condoms, lubricants) for more than 7 consecutive days was observed 100% 60% 80% 85% Ensure uninterrupted supply of substitution medication Number of episodes in a year when stock out of substitution medication for more than 3 consecutive days was observed 100% 100% 100% Achieve lower prices for ARV to ensure the sustainable and reliable supply of the full range of needed ARVs Ratio of actual ARV prices in Georgia over the reference pricing NA 60% 60%
+No. Commitment Indicator 2019 2020 Commitment average Average performance by domain 2 Domain 2: Drugs, supplies and equipment • 2.1 Ensure uninterrupted supply of ARV drugs Number of episodes in a year when stock out of ARV drugs for more than 3 consecutive days was observed 100% 100% 100% Ensure uninterrupted supply of HIV prevention commodities Number of episodes in a year when stock out of at least one prevention product (naloxone, syringes, condoms, lubricants) for more than 7 consecutive days was observed 100% 60% 80% 85% Ensure uninterrupted supply of substitution medication Number of episodes in a year when stock out of substitution medication for more than 3 consecutive days was observed 100% 100% 100% Achieve lower prices for ARV to ensure the sustainable and reliable supply of the full range of needed ARVs Ratio of actual ARV prices in Georgia over the reference pricing NA 60% 60%

 Discussion: Sustainability of an uninterrupted supply of life-saving, high-quality ARVs has become one of the top priorities of the Government of Georgia.
 The share of government expenditure on ARVs has been on the rise.
-While civil society acknowledges that the government has already proved its commitment to ensure an uninterrupted supply of ARVs and universal access to AIDS treatment, they are concerned about the high cost of ARVs by the national HIV programme.
-Taking into account the budgetary limitations for the healthcare system in Georgia, it can be assumed that overspending on ARVs may limit the fiscal space available for the HIV response.
-If ARV prices paid by the State in Georgia were consistent with the reference pricing, a significant amount of the budget could be saved that could be channeled to fill in the gaps in financing of other aspects of HIV services.
-The Government should strive to achieve lower prices for ARVs to ensure the sustainable and reliable supply of the full range of needed ARVs.
+While civil society acknowledges that the government has already proved its commitment to ensure an uninterrupted supply of ARVs and universal access to AIDS treatment, they are concerned about the large share of ARVs procurement in the national HIV programme budget.
+Taking into account the budgetary limitations for the healthcare system in Georgia, it can be recommended to achieve further price reduction on ARVs and, thus, increase the fiscal space available for other HIV interventions.

-It also needs to be acknowledged that Georgia, being a small market for ARV procurement, may not be attractive to suppliers.
-The national currency fluctuation is another significant challenge that negatively affects the ARV cost as the Georgian Lari has substantially devalued against the US Dollar over the last two years, which, ultimately, has increased the financial burden on the State budget when procuring ARV drugs at international prices.
-Therefore, during the transition phase, greater emphasis should be placed on strengthening the national Procurement and Supply Management (PSM) system.
+The national currency fluctuation is another significant challenge that negatively affects the ARV cost as the Georgian Lari has substantially devalued against the US Dollar over the last two years, which, ultimately, has increased the financial burden on the State budget.